lm3nitro/Projects/NSM/Zeek-CLI.md

 ## Zeek Cut Install

-The next part is the installation of Zeek Cut.
-Zeek Cut is a command-line tool that extracts specific fields or data from Zeek logs, allowing for precise data extraction and analysis.
+The next part is the installation of Zeek as a command line tool.
+The zeek tool  extracts specific fields or data from Zeek logs, allowing for precise data extraction and analysis.
 Before I can install Zeek Cut, I need to ensure that I have the required dependencies.

 ![Pasted image 20240328175144](https://github.com/lm3nitro/Projects/assets/55665256/a26b5a58-04a7-457a-8a49-3de6d9e06ab6)